 Best kid-friendly Thai food in Las Vegas is Lotus of Siam – Seriously good, like award winning good.

 Serendipity – Massive ice cream creations!
 My son had a banana split bigger than his head and that was the half portion.
+Sadly they have closed.

 Kid Friendly Things to see and do in Vegas: